alliechoate/webpage/content/portfolio/_index.md

   - Examining indices of personality, psychopathology, and drug use in understanding criminal recidivism in violent compared to non-violent offenders

-  - Understanding treatment dropout in a clinical sample of drug using adults
+  - Predictors of treatment dropout in a clinical sample of adults with a history of substance abuse

 <br><br>